ExistentialRobotics/physics_based_sysid/Linear_passive/README.md

 Run ```example_linear.m``` to identify a linear model for a RLC circuit, where resistor, inductor and capacitor are in series,  with passivity.
 We first use function *ssest* from the *System Identification Toolbox* in Matlab and identify a baseline system model.
 Then we perturb the output matrix C as least as possible to enforce hard constraints on passitivity.
 The final linear model is certified to be passive.
 Note that the data used for identication is noisy.
-We compare the performance of the baseline system model and the perturbed system model with the nominal system.
+We compare the performance of the baseline system model and the perturbed system model and can see only minor changes in fit.
 <div align="center">
   <img src="figs/noisy_data_nominal.png" width="400pt">
   <img src="figs/final_passive.png" width="400pt">